issp-center-dev/2DMAT/doc/en/source/solver/sim-trhepd-rheed.rst

   Format: string (default: ``experiment.txt``)

-  Description: Path to the experimental data file.
+  Description: Path to the reference data file.

 - ``reference_first_line``

-  Format: integer (default: 1)
+  Format: integer

-  Description: One of the parameters that specify the range of experimental data files to be read.
-This parameter specifies the first line of the experimental file to be read.
+  Description: In the reference data file, the first line to be read as Dexp.
+The default value is 1, that is, the first line of the file.

 - ``reference_last_line``

-  Format: integer (default: 56)
+  Format: integer

-  Description: One of the parameters that specify the range of experimental data files to be read.
-This parameter specifies the last line of the experimental file to be read.
+  Description: In the reference data file, the last line to be read as Dexp.
+If omitted, all lines from the first line to the end of the file will be read.

 - ``exp_number``

-  Format: List of integers
+  Format: Integer or List of integers

-  Description: Columns of dataset to be read.
+  Description: In the reference data file, the column numbers to be read.
 Multiple columns can be specified (many-beam condition).

 Reference file